Cowboy Baked Beans (Skillet or Slow Cooker)

 Ingredients

-- 1 pound ground beef, venison or sausage
+- 1 pound ground beef venison or sausage

-- 28 ounce can Bush's Original Baked Beans
+- 28 ounce can Bush's Original Baked Beans undrained

 - 1 small onion chopped